Retrospective Dissertation - Part 3: Reforecast Data

 2. Getting The Data

-As part of NOAA's "big data" initiative, the Reforecast V3 data is located on S3 at s3://noaa-gefs-retrospective/GEFSv12/reforecast.
-The data is set up in the following way:
+As part of NOAA's "big data" initiative, the Reforecast V3 data is located on S3 at s3://noaa-gefs-retrospective/GEFSv12/reforecast

-• Forecasts were generated every day at 00Z from 2000-01-01 through 2019-12-31
+- Forecasts were generated every day at 00Z from 2000-01-01 through 2019-12-31

-• Forecast data is provided every three hours out to 10 days, and every six hours from 10-16 days.
+- Forecast data is provided every three hours out to 10 days, and every six hours from 10-16 days.

-• The spatial resolution is 0.25-degree lat/lon grid spacing out to 10 days, and 0.5-degree from 10-16 days.
+- The spatial resolution is 0.25-degree lat/lon grid spacing out to 10 days, and 0.5-degree from 10-16 days.
 An exception is the upper air data (above 700mb), which always has 0.5-degree spatial resolution.

-• Directory structure on S3 follows a YYYY/YYYYMMDD00/member/days/field format, where days is either 'Days:1-10' or 'Days:10-16'.
+). - Directory structure on S3 follows a

 Following my dissertation's research, we'll opt to pull the following fields:

-• Convective Inhibition (cin_sfc): A measure of the energy of negative buoyancy that can prevent rising parcels from reaching the level of free convection.
+): A measure of the energy of negative buoyancy that can prevent rising parcels from reaching the level of free convection. - 0-3 km Storm Relative Helicity (

-• 0-3 km Storm Relative Helicity (hlcy_hgt): According to SPC, this is a measure of the potential for cyclonic updraft rotation in right-moving supercells.
+): According to SPC, this is a measure of the potential for cyclonic updraft rotation in right-moving supercells. - 950mb and 500mb U/V wind components (

-• Convective precipitation (acpcp_sfc), which we'll use as a feature simply because I used it in my dissertation research as kind of a indicator feature for thunderstorm activity.
+), which we'll use as a feature simply because I used it in my dissertation research as kind of a indicator feature for thunderstorm activity.

 As I mentioned before, I got the old reforecast data through a bash script, which sequentially downloaded daily files for seven different fields (CAPE, CIN, precip, and the u/v wind components).
-These files were then opened up within Python via pygrib, and I did whatever processing was required.
-That, uh, was pretty slow.
+These files were then opened up within Python via pygrib

-As a comparison, I wrote up a script to download the V3 grib files, process them on the fly, save them as individual netCDF files, and then combine all of them into a single netCDF file via xarray.
+As a comparison, I wrote up a script to download the V3 grib files, process them on the fly, save them as individual netCDF files, and then combine all of them into a single netCDF file via xarray

 You can check out the full script here, but for this post we will just look at two of the functions that do the heavy lifting: